Kernel Machine and Distributed Lag Models for Assessing Windows of Susceptibility to Environmental Mixtures in Children's Health Studies: BKMR-DLM Model Specification

 The weight function for exposure $m$ is $w_m(t)$ and is defined over the domain $\mathcal{T}$.
 The weighted exposure is $E_{im}=\int_\mathcal{T} X_{im}(t)w_m(t)dt$, where $X_i(t)$ is a functional representation of the exposure.
 We replace the scalar predictor in the kernel function with the weighted exposure.
 The Gaussian kernel is then

 In addition to the Gaussian kernel we also implement a polynomial kernel.
 This provides a more parsimonious representation of the exposure-response function.
-The polynomial kernel is less flexible but results in increased power.
+The polynomial kernel is less flexible but potentially more efficient when the simpler structure holds \citep{Liu2007}.
 The polynomial kernel of order $d$ is

 For either kernel, the sign of the weights $w_m(t)$ is not identifiable as it could be replaced with $-w_m(t)$ and result in the same likelihood.
 The magnitude of $\rho_m$ and $w_m(t)$ are not individually identifiable as they could be scaled by the same factor and result in equal likelihood.
 We impose the identifiability constraints $\int_\mathcal{T} w_m(t)dt>0$ to identify the sign of $w_m(t)$ and $\int_\mathcal{T} \left[w_m(t)\right]^2dt=1$ to identify the magnitude of $w_m(t)$ and $\rho_m$.
 Under these two constraints, both $\rho_m$ and $w_m(t)$ are identifiable.